In 2000, Sumitomo Pharmaceutical Company completed the construction of a manufacturing plant in 2000 in Ibaraki city, near Osaka, Japan.

-The company also began the construction of a new building for the manufacture of injectable pharmaceuticals at its established Ehime Bio plant (Niihama, Ehime Prefecture).
+The company also began constructing another building for the manufacture of injectable pharmaceuticals at its established Ehime Bio plant (Niihama, Ehime Prefecture).
 The new building at Niihama was completed in 2002.

-The new merged company also has an excellent drug pipeline for the treatment of conditions in areas such as central nervous system disorders (CNS), diabetes, allergies, inflammatory and bone diseases, and cancer and infectious diseases.
+The merged company also had a strong drug pipeline for the treatment of conditions in areas such as central nervous system (CNS) disorders, diabetes, allergies, inflammatory diseases, bone diseases, cancer and infectious diseases.

-The two projects were meant to enhance the manufacturing capacity of the company for the production of pharmaceutical solid preparations.
-The new facilities have helped the company to manufacture the volume required for the growing sales of Amlodim tablets, an important drug for hypertension and angina pectoris, and Sediel tablets, an anti-anxiety seratonin inhibitor.
+The two manufacturing facilities built in 2000 and 2002 were intended to enhance the manufacturing capacity of the company for the production of pharmaceutical solid preparations.
+The new facilities have helped the company to manufacture the volume required for the growing sales of Amlodim tablets and Sediel tablets.

-Sumitomo Pharmaceuticals’ management is determined to react to these difficulties by further strengthening its business foundations.
-The strategy is to promote its strategic and efficient business operations, building up a corporate system for speedier discovery and development of new drugs as well as for continuous acquisition of regulatory approval and release to the market.
+Sumitomo Pharmaceuticals’ management was determined to react to these difficulties by further strengthening its business foundations.
+Its strategy was to promote its strategic and efficient business operations to build up a corporate system for speedier discovery and development of new drugs, as well as for continuous acquisition of regulatory approval and release to the market.